SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/Geo-Lookup.md

 Any IP addresses that don't have a location, such as internal addresses, will return null values.

 :::note
-The Geo Lookup (Map) operator is the first step in creating [Map Charts] (../../../Visualizations-and-Alerts/Dashboards/Chart-Panel-Types/Map-Charts.md).
+The Geo Lookup (Map) operator is the first step in creating [Map Charts](../../../dashboards-new/panels/map-charts.md).
 :::

 Required fields: